Do We Still Need Humans in the Loop? Human vs. LLM Annotation in Active Learning for TikTok Hate Speech Detection: Methodology

-\paragraph{Training.} We use AdamW~\citep{loshchilov2019decoupled} with learning rate $2 \times 10^{-5}$, batch size 16, and weight decay $10^{-2}$, with linear warmup (10\%) and decay.
-To address class imbalance we apply focal loss~\citep{lin2017focal} with $\gamma = 2.0$ and per-class weights recomputed from class frequencies at each AL round.
-For full conditions and the AL seed round, training runs for up to 10 epochs with early stopping patience of 5 on development set macro-F1.
-For AL rounds~1+, patience is reduced to 3 to limit overfitting on small labelled sets.
+\paragraph{Models and Training.} We evaluate four pre-trained transformer encoders: ModernGBERT, german-bert, gbert-base, and xlm-r-base; details in App.~\ref{app:encoder-models}. xml-r-base is a multilingual baseline.
+Each is fine-tuned with a randomly initialized binary classification head, with comments tokenized and truncated to 128 tokens.
+We use AdamW~\citep{loshchilov2019decoupled} with learning rate $2 \times 10^{-5}$, batch size 16, weight decay $10^{-2}$, and linear warmup (10\%) followed by decay.
+To address class imbalance, we apply focal loss~\citep{lin2017focal} with $\gamma = 2.0$ and per-class weights recomputed at each AL round.
+Training runs for up to 10 epochs with early stopping on dev macro-F1 (patience 5 for full conditions and the AL seed round, 3 for subsequent AL rounds).

-\paragraph{Evaluation.} The 1,200-item gold evaluation set is partitioned into a development set (15\%, $n{\approx}180$, for early stopping) and a test set (85\%, $n{\approx}1{,}020$, for final reporting), both stratified by class.
-We report macro-F1 as the primary metric, supplemented by class-specific F1 for \textsc{anti-immigrant} (F1-Anti).
-Across AL conditions we additionally report the Area under the Learning Curve (ALC), normalised by the number of AL rounds.
-All experiments are repeated with 10 random seeds;\footnote{Seeds: 42, 123, 1997, 2026, 1337, 7, 183, 56, 919, 777.} we report mean and standard deviation across seeds.
+\paragraph{Evaluation.} The 1{,}200-item gold evaluation set is partitioned into a development set (15\%, for early stopping) and a test set (85\%, for final reporting), both stratified by class.
+We report macro-F1 supplemented by class-specific F1 for \textsc{ANTI-IMMIGRANT} (F1-Anti); for AL conditions, we additionally report the Area under the Learning Curve (ALC), normalized by the number of AL rounds.
+All experiments use 10 random seeds; we report mean and standard deviation.
+To test robustness to majority-vote aggregation, we additionally evaluate against two Bayesian posteriors over per-item labels~\citep{wright2025aggregating}: \textbf{Beta-Binomial (BB)}, treating annotators as exchangeable Bernoulli voters; and \textbf{Dawid-Skene (DS)}~\citep{dawid1979maximum}, estimating per-annotator competence via EM (details in App.~\ref{app:soft-label-construction}).